-In the third stanza the speaker describes how Pan has moved from the water to the “shore.
+In the third stanza of ‘A Musical Instrument’, the speaker describes how Pan has moved from the water to the “shore.
 He sits there and the river flows below him.
 It is “turbid” or cloudy now.
-His splashing and searching has done away with its clear surface mentioned in the second stanza.
+His splashing and searching have done away with its clear surface mentioned in the second stanza.

 The god, having retrieved that which he was so desperate for, is now “hack[ing]” and “hew[ing]” it with his knife.
 He is cutting off all the leaves from its edges until it is a simpler shape.
-This process removes all trace of the reed’s previous location.
-It no longer looks like it came from the river at all, even less that it is “fresh.”
+This process removes all traces of the reed’s previous location.
+It no longer looks like it came from the river at all, even less than it is “fresh.”

 He cut it short, did the great god Pan,